cjuniorfox/weather/README.md

 - `tooltip`: Detailed weather information.
 - `class`: Status code for further customization.

-### JSON General output

-Here the following [JSON Schema](schema.json) for this output.

-The key values for this json is:
+#### General JSON Output

+The JSON output includes detailed weather data.
+Key fields include:

 - `temperature`: An object containing the temperature information with the following fields:
   - `current`: The current temperature.
-  - `feel`: The temperature feel
+  - `feel`: The "feels-like" temperature.
-  - `max` : The maximum temperature
+  - `max`: The maximum temperature.
-  - `min` : The minimum temperature
+  - `min`: The minimum temperature.

-There's also other fields like `hourly_predictions` and `daily_predictions` containing lists of predictions informations.
-More defaults on [JSON Schema](schema.json).
+Additional fields like `hourly_predictions` and `daily_predictions` contain lists of prediction information.
+Refer to the [JSON Schema](schema.json) for more details.

 ### Integration with Waybar

-To integrate the script with Waybar:
+To integrate the library with Waybar:

 1. Add a custom script module in Waybar's configuration: